0xSiO/bolt-rs/bolt-proto/README.md

 You should rarely ever have to construct variants directly (with the exception of `Value::Null`).
 Instead, you should typically use `Value::from` on the type you wish to convert.
 See the [documentation](https://docs.rs/bolt-proto/*/bolt_proto/value/enum.Value.html) for more details.

-The `Serialize` and `Deserialize` traits provide interfaces for converting `Message` and `Value` types to and from streams of bytes, to be consumed by a compatible Bolt server.